Skip to content

 Layer 1+ Full operating system filesystem (packages, configuration, kernel)

 Images can be hosted in any OCI-compatible registry — Docker Hub, GitHub Container Registry, Google Artifact Registry, or a self-hosted registry.
-Configure the image URL and registry credentials in your account's Organization settings.

 Re-Provisioning